bad-logic/nodejs/README.md

 4. `MicroTask Queue Execution`: After Each callback execution in Timers Phase, microTask is checked, and if it has callbacks, they are executed and control is passed back to timers Phase.
 5. `I/O Pending Callback Phase` : This phase executes deferred callbacks for some system operations such as types of TCP errors.
    Example: `ECONNREFUSED` when attempting to connect. some unix systems want to wait to report the error.
 This callback will be deferred to execute in the pending callbacks phase.
+6. `I/O Polling / Poll Phase` : Polls or executes callbacks of almost all I/O operations (http,socket,fs,etc) except close callbacks, the ones scheduled by timers and setImmediate.
-6. `I/O Polling / Poll Phase` : When event loop enters Poll Phase, one of the two things happen:
+   When event loop enters Poll Phase, one of the two things happen:

    1. if poll / (I/O) queue is not empty, Callbacks are pushed to V8 one by one and executed. on every callback execution the control is passed to microTask and back.
    2. if poll queue is empty, one of the two things will happen: